When does vapor pressure deficit drive or reduce evapotranspiration?: Conclusions

 Our results are also applicable to understanding the impact of expected increases in VPD induced by global change.
-Plant physiological responses to direct CO$_2$ effects \citep[e.g.,][]{Swann_2016, Lemordant_2018} receives more attention than physiological response to indirect effects like increased VPD.
-Here, we provide broad PFT-focused results showing a likely decrease in ET in response to positive VPD perturbations (atmospheric drying), which is consistent with recent observational analysis \citep[e.g.,][]{Rigden_2017}.
+Plant physiological responses to direct CO$_2$ effects \cite<e.g.,>[]{Swann_2016, Lemordant_2018} receives more attention than physiological response to indirect effects like increased VPD \cite{Novick_2016}.
+Here, we provide a framework for understanding ET response to VPD using a simplified model of two plant parameters.
 Feedbacks between the land and the atmosphere may alter the net response to a long-timescale global VPD perturbation, but our focus on the one way plant response to a VPD perturbation in the atmospheric boundary layer is an important first step to disentangling such feedbacks, both in observations and model simulations of the present and future.
-By removing Penman Monteith's dependence on implicit relationships between GPP, VPD, and ET, we allow for explicit, accurate future analysis of plant-VPD feedbacks in the atmospheric boundary layer (Eq. (\ref{et})).
+By removing Penman Monteith's dependence on implicit relationships between GPP, VPD, and ET, we allow for explicit future analysis of plant-VPD feedbacks in the atmospheric boundary layer (Eq. (\ref{et})).
 Our approach can be extended to examine varying plant response to more nuanced consideration of plant type and climate.
-Any plant physiological heterogeneity or feedback that can be conceptualized with shifts in $g_1$ \citep[e.g.][]{Lin_2015, Medlyn_2017} and/or uWUE \citep[e.g.][]{Zhou_2014} are representable within our framework, which opens the door for a hierarchy of more sophisticated climate- and plant-specific analysis of ET sensitivity to environmental variables (including VPD).
+Any plant physiological heterogeneity or feedback that can be conceptualized with shifts in $g_1$ \cite<e.g.>[]{Lin_2015, Medlyn_2017} and/or uWUE \cite<e.g.>[]{Zhou_2014} are representable within our framework, which opens the door for a hierarchy of more sophisticated climate- and plant-specific analyses of ET sensitivity to environmental variables (including VPD).
 We argue that such simplified conceptual frameworks are critical tools for disentangling land-atmosphere feedbacks at various scales, from diurnal to seasonal and beyond, and to characterize ET response in a warmer, atmospherically drier, and enriched CO$_2$ world.